I am homeless or at risk of becoming homeless

 If you are currently homeless and have no accommodation tonight, please complete the online form and then call us on 01282 661045.

 If you contact our team before completing the online form, you will be asked to fill in the form before you can speak to a member of staff.

 Preventing you from becoming homeless

-We will try to help you resolve your housing issues where possible.
+We will try to help you sort out your housing problem.
 If we can't, we will tell you about other places who may be able to.
 We will try to give you advice that helps you without you having to leave your current accommodation.
 We might be able to help you with:

-We can help provide mediation so that you can stay at home or go back there.
+We will try to mediate (talk and negotiate) so that you can stay at home or go back home.